-The Group and the Company manages their interest rate exposure by maintaining a prudent mix of fixed and floating borrowings.
-The Group and the Company actively reviews its debt portfolio, taking into account the investment holding period and the nature of its assets.
+The Group manages its interest rate exposure by maintaining a prudent mix of fixed and floating borrowings.
+The Group actively reviews its debt portfolio, taking into account the investment holding period and the nature of its assets.
 This strategy allows it to capitalise on cheaper funding in a low interest rate environment and achieve a certain level of protection against rate hikes.